thunderseethe/thunderseethe.github.io/content/posts/wasm-not-webassembly.md

 * Wasm is an assembly language

 Understandable mishaps, given the name, but they cause folks unfamiliar with Wasm to write it off and never delve deeper.
-This is a shame because Wasm has a lot to offer none of which is a web technology or an assembly language.
+This is a shame because Wasm has a lot to offer; none of which is a web technology or an assembly language.
 I'd like to clear up these misunderstandings and convince you of Wasm's potency as a compilation target.

 If you pull the WebAssembly mask from Wasm's face, you'll find it's actually [bytecode](https://en.wikipedia.org/wiki/Bytecode).
 Rather than an assembly language such as x86-64 or Arm, Wasm has more in common with JVM or .NET bytecode.
 Wasm, being bytecode, is run on a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine#Process_virtual_machines) (VM), not a real CPU.
-This virtual machine lacks any browser specific functionality, as of writing this article Wasm lacks a way to interact with the DOM at all.
+This virtual machine lacks any browser specific functionality.
+As of writing this article Wasm lacks a way to interact with the DOM at all.
 You could write a virtual machine for Wasm that runs on the [server](https://github.com/bytecodealliance/wasmtime), or on an [embedded device](https://embedded-wasm.github.io/book/02-getting-started).
 [Harfbuzz](https://github.com/harfbuzz/harfbuzz), a prominent font shaping engine, lets you include [Wasm in a font](https://github.com/harfbuzz/harfbuzz/blob/main/docs/wasm-shaper.md) to perform custom shaping, a use case that both allures and alarms me.